 We passed by Bell Harbor Marina and the Clipper Around the World Race boats looking beautiful and ready for visitors.
 After reaching the aquarium, we turned away from the city to avoid Coleman Dock and the Washington State Ferries, and headed over towards Alki Point and beach.

-Best friend JJ took a photo of us from his office in downtown – we’re the tiny speck you see just this side of the ferry!
+A friend took a photo of us from his office in downtown – we’re the tiny speck you see just this side of the ferry!
 There really were no other pleasure boats out besides us.